Save Money by Increasing Attic Insulation in Richmond

 There are three varieties of attic insulation—spray foam, loose fill and batt.

-Open-cell foam expands when applied, filling cracks and other inaccessible spaces.
-It’s best for blocking air but isn’t fully waterproof.
+Open-cell foam spreads when applied, plugging cracks and other inaccessible spaces.
+It’s best for blocking air but isn’t completely waterproof.

 Both types of spray foam insulation may even help dampen noise.

 Loose fill insulation is blown in using special machinery, while batt insulation is rolls that can be cut to fit.
 Insulating material can contain fiberglass, cellulose, mineral wool and cotton.

 Insulation is graded for its resistance to heat flow.
 This is also referred to as the R-value.
 Certain levels are recommended based on where you live.